Resources: Autism Fact Sheet – CONSTIPATION

 Ruling out allergies and food sensitivities

 This is complex but research and clinical experience has shown that dietary changes can improve symptoms associated with comorbidities in autism and improve quality of life.
 Certain foods can be constipating for some people – the list of possible offending foods depends where you look.
 For example mild and diary products can cause severe constipation in some people, but it is always worthwhile searching different sources of information on this topic, and ruling out possible offending foods.
-This video does not focus on constipation, but instead gives an introduction to understanding diet in general in autism, including things to consider removing and things to consider adding.

 Investigate intestinal yeast as a problem.
 Yeast overgrowth may help cause constipation.
 Clinicians and parents report the most effective approach to treating yeast overgrowth is multi-pronged: stopping ‘feeding’ yeast through dietary changes, using antifungals, and repopulating the good bacteria through cultured foods and possibly probiotics while at the same time providing prebiotics for the good bacteria to feed on.
 Sally Fallon of the Weston A. Price Foundation points out that some cultures like the Inuit had a traditional diet virtually devoid of fibre but were not constipated and she attributes part of this to the consumption of cultured foods such as kefir, kombucha, homemade yogurt, and sauerkraut.